TheMarvelousWhale/DialogflowBulkUpload-Lib-ExamHall/README.md

 ### Now Open the python file

-Make sure that the files from line 20-25 (json files) and 40-41 (excel files) are named correctly (if it doesn't then again, FileNotFound Error from Python) Make sure the 6 libraries are in your system
+Make sure that the files from line 20-25 (json files) and 40-41 (excel files) are named correctly (if it doesn't then again, FileNotFound Error from Python)
+Make sure the 6 libraries are in your system

 And hit RUN.
 Hopefully the following will happen:

 1. Shutil lib creates a copy of "Lyona Template" folder

-    2. Pandas read the two excel files into its Dataframes for processing
+2. Pandas reads the two excel files into its Dataframes for processing

-    3. Json read the 2 json into python format
+3. Json reads the 2 json into python format

 4. Python goes down the row of the main DF and during which...

 5. Regex extracts the info out of the DF. *You may wish to update examp (stands for exam - pattern) raw string on line 35*

-    6. Deepcopy makes a copy of the json files and slot the info in the correct place
+6. Deepcopy makes a copy of the json files and Python slots the info in the correct place

-    7. Json exports the python thing into json and put the json directly into the "Lyona Template - Copy" folder.
+7. Json exports the python thing into json and puts the json directly into the "Lyona Template - Copy" folder.

-    8. Shutil zip the folder up into file called "New Intents.zip" and delete the folder
+8. Shutil zips the folder up into file called "New Intents.zip" and deletes the folder

 Now you need to pray that everything works correctly and upload this zip into the Dialogflow agent.

 ### EXPECTED OUTPUT